Of Atlantis: Formation, and First Releases (2012–2013)

 Throughout the formation of the band, guitarist/clean vocalist Ramzi Benamara had begun composing what would become the band's first single Hopeless.
 After the completion of Hopeless, the band decided to announce its formation with this single.
 They recorded Hopeless at Bird Wazo studio in June 2012 and released it on the June 28, 2012.
 The lyric video for Hopeless was made by the band's own lead vocalist Francis Belisle and was released with the single on June 28, 2012.
-Soon after the release, lead vocalist Francis Belisle decided to part ways, and was replaced by the band's then bassist Jean-Christrophe Dagenais.
+Soon after the release, lead vocalist Francis Belisle decided to part ways, and was replaced by the band's then bassist Jean-Christophe Dagenais.
 The move from bass guitar to lead vocals left the band without a bassist as well as still looking for a drummer.
 In July 2012, they were introduced to drummer Denis Potapov through a contact at Bird Wazo studio and to bassist Steve Dupuis through their new lead vocalist Jean-Christophe Dagenais.